junzis/pyModeS/README.rst

    - BDS 5,3   Air-referenced state vector
    - BDS 6,0   Heading and speed report

-A detailed manual on Mode-S decoding is published by the author, at: http://adsb-decode-guide.readthedocs.io
+Detailed manual on Mode-S decoding is published by the author, at: http://adsb-decode-guide.readthedocs.io